 The Commission promises to:

-- Conduct all of our processes openly and transparently
+- Conduct all of our processes openly and transparently; and

 Build a world-class state agency by:

-- Defining and publicly measure our performance versus metrics regarding timely execution, accessibility, impact on public health and safety, impact on disproportionately harmed communities and incremental tax revenue generation;
+- Defining and publicly measuring our performance versus metrics regarding timely execution, accessibility, impact on public health and safety, impact on disproportionately harmed communities, and incremental tax revenue generation;

 - Becoming self-funding and generating a revenue surplus; and